-Almost every tablescape I create has some element of DIY project included.
+Almost every tablescape I create has some element of a DIY project included.
 I love giving a table a personal touch of customization.
 My recent spring tablescape was no exception.
-In fact, I included 3 spring tablescape DIY projects.
+In fact, I included 3 easy DIY projects for a spring tablescape.

 Some tablescape DIY projects are very intentional, part of the plan from the beginning of the project.
-Others are spur of the moment, random acts of DIY that just come to me as the design evolves.
+Others are spur-of-the-moment, random acts of DIY that just come to me as the design evolves.
 This tablescape had both.
-The other things these 3 spring tablescape DIY projects had in common?
-They are all easy, quick and inexpensive
+What are the other things these 3 DIY projects for a spring tablescape have in common?
+They are all easy, quick, and inexpensive

 3 Spring Tablescape DIY Projects